What is working capital

 Revolving credit facilities are ongoing agreements between creditor and debtor, they are not a fixed loan amount like a traditional commercial loan.

 Revolving credit facilities can be a great way to regularly and reliably raise short-term capital.

 When businesses sell to customers, this is often done so on credit.
-This is especially true for larger businesses who do not expect customers to pay immediately.
+This is especially true for larger businesses who do not expect customers to pay immediately or for big dental treatments that are paid in instalments or after the treatment has been completed to its end.
 Instead, the customer is issued an invoice and they pay on or by an agreed upon date.